ADHD And Neurodivergent Coaching

 If you (or your teen) feel like you’re constantly working twice as hard just to keep up, you’re not lazy—and you’re not alone.
 When your brain is wired differently, everyday life can start to feel like a nonstop balancing act: trying to focus, get started, stay organized, follow through, and still have energy left for relationships and rest.

-Maybe you’re wondering if you or your teen is **ADHD, autistic, or both**.
-Or maybe you already have a diagnosis and you’re thinking, *“Okay… now what?”* School, work, or home life can turn into a cycle of scrambling, missed deadlines, time-blindness, overwhelm, and guilt—especially when you genuinely care and you’re trying your best.
+Maybe you’re wondering if you or your teen is ADHD, on the spectrum, or both.
+Or maybe you already have a diagnosis, and you’re thinking, “Okay… now what?”
+School, work, or home life can turn into a cycle of scrambling, missed deadlines, time-blindness, overwhelm, and guilt, especially when you genuinely care and you’re trying your best.

 Why are so many people getting diagnosed now?